Saturday 8pm, May 2, 2020 will be a moment I remember for the rest of my life as the night Madrid took back its city for the first time… in decades.

 When tourists indeed return, I want them to see a vibrant city that locals enjoy as much as its visitors – where neighbours happily make space on a municipal bench for a weary outsider to sit alongside them knowing that it’s not borrowed, not stolen, but shared.

 You may have noticed that I don’t run ads on my website and that I’ve never done sponsored posts, yet all of my articles are freely available to everyone, everywhere, all the time.
-That’s because I created this blog with one intention: to amplify the voices of those who don’t have their own platform.
 I do this with absolute refusal to let rich brands and those in a position of privilege influence what I publish.

-I will keep telling those hard-hitting stories of inequality and discrimination, keep pushing overlooked businesses, and keep delivering the independent journalism this city so badly needs without anyone telling me what I can and can’t say.
-But in order for this project to grow, I’m asking for your help.
+I will keep telling stories of inequality and discrimination, keep pushing overlooked businesses, and keep delivering the independent journalism this city deserves.

 Support MNF for as little as $1 per month, which you can cancel at any time.